cre-o/ok.ru/README.md

 ```

-You also can refresh users token
+You also can refresh user token
 ```coffeescript
   ok.refresh '{refresh_token}', (data) ->
     # data => new token